thicha0/youtube-dl-interface/README.md

 - Add page with more options for the download (specific format, etc.)

 ## Things to do
-- Detailed documentation for the code (particularly for the Flask application)
 - Enhance the interface

 ## References